hafizmasim27/hafizmasim27/README.md

 - 👋 Hi, I’m @hafizmasim27
-- 👀 I’m interested in python
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python

 <!---
 hafizmasim27/hafizmasim27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.